 These sixteen NC IDEA MICRO grant recipients were chosen after a three-month competitive application and selection process that drew 161 applications from across the state:

 In addition to announcing the NC IDEA MICRO grant recipients, the finalists for the 30th cycle of the $50,000 NC IDEA SEED grant were recently chosen from the 23 semi-finalists that had been selected out of the 131 competitive applications received in August.
 These finalists will present virtually before a review panel and approximately five to seven grant recipients will be announced on Day 2 at our upcoming Ecosystem Summit being held virtually November 16-17, 2020.
-The twelve Fall 2020 NC IDEA SEED finalists are: Ascend (Charlotte, NC); Blue Recruit, Inc (Raleigh, NC); Davos Corporation (Durham, NC); Dendi (Raleigh, NC); Growga (Chapel Hill, NC); Point Motion (Winston-Salem, NC); Precision Health Reports, Inc (Raleigh, NC); Rownd (Durham, NC); Six Wing Studios (Raleigh, NC); Third Floor Technology (Cary, NC); Vizma Life Sciences (Durham, NC); and Wranglesoft (Durham, NC).
+Eleven of the twelve Fall 2020 NC IDEA SEED finalists include: Ascend (Charlotte, NC); Davos Corporation (Durham, NC); Dendi (Raleigh, NC); Growga (Chapel Hill, NC); Point Motion (Winston-Salem, NC); Precision Health Reports, Inc (Raleigh, NC); Rownd (Durham, NC); Six Wing Studios (Raleigh, NC); Third Floor Technology (Cary, NC); Vizma Life Sciences (Durham, NC); and Wranglesoft (Durham, NC).

 About NC IDEA FOUNDATION